Blobfolio/vue-blob-lazyload/README.md

 What Goes Around is compatible with all major modern web browsers.

-This plugin will also work with ~~the browser that just won't die~~ IE 11 if you include an [IntersectionObserver polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).
+This plugin will also work with ~~the browser that just won't die~~ IE 11 if you include an [polyfill](https://polyfill.io/v2/polyfill.min.js?features=es6,HTMLPictureElement,IntersectionObserver,IntersectionObserverEntry,fetch,Element.prototype.classList) like the one used in the demo.

 This plugin does make use of some ES6 markup like `let` and `const`.
 If your project needs to support *old* browsers, you will need to first transpile `vue-what-goes-around.min.js` to ES5 with a tool like [Babel](https://babeljs.io/), then serve that copy to visitors.